Chapter 5: Otigen Toolchain

 Go (TinyGo)

-otigen init my_contract --lang go
+otigen init my-contract --lang go

-cd my_contract
+cd my-contract

-# Edit main.go, declare entries + state in otigen.toml
+# Edit main.go; declare entries + state in otigen.toml.

-tinygo build -target wasm-unknown -o build/my_contract.wasm
+tinygo build -target=wasi -o build/contract.wasm .

 otigen build # verify + package